 - Recycle Bin – The Recycle Bin contains files that you have deleted from the computer.
 The computer does not permanently remove files until you empty the Recycle Bin.
 This option includes a View Files button that opens the Recycle Bin.Note: A Recycle Bin may appear in more than one drive, for example, not just in %SystemRoot%.

 - Temporary Files – Programs sometimes store temporary information in a Temp folder.
 Before a program quits, the program usually deletes this information.
 You can safely delete temporary files that have not been modified within the last week.

 - Temporary Offline Files – Temporary offline files are local copies of recently used network files.
-These files are automatically cached so that you can use them after you disconnect from the network.
+The computer automatically caches files so that you can use them after you disconnect from the network.
 A View Files button opens the Offline Files folder.

-- Offline Files – Offline files are local copies of network files that you specifically want to have available offline so that you can use them after you disconnect from the network.
+- Offline Files – The computer makes local copies of network files that you specifically want to have available offline so that you can use them after you disconnect from the network.
 A View Files button opens the Offline Files folder.

 - Compress Old Files – Windows can compress files that you have not used recently.
 Compressing files saves disk space, but you can still use the files.
 No files are deleted.
 Because files are compressed at different rates, the displayed amount of disk space that you will gain is approximate.
 An Options button permits you to specify the number of days to wait before Disk Cleanup compresses an unused file.

-If you specify cleaning up the drive that contains the Windows installation, all of these options are available on the Disk Cleanup tab.
+If you specify cleaning up the drive that contains the Windows installation, you have all of these options available to you on the Disk Cleanup tab.
 If you specify any other drive, only the Recycle Bin and the Catalog files for content index options are available on the Disk Cleanup tab.